a-r-j-u-n-s/SoulsSave/README.md

 ## _Usage_

-There are two primary modes for this script to run in:
+There are three primary modes for this script to run in:

 ### load
 `python eldensave.py [-l] [-c] load [savename]`